 Overview

-Many millions of people suffer with debilitating headache and facial pain disorders.
-A common feature of these disorders is that they substantially worsen at certain times of day.
+Many millions of people suffer from debilitating headache and facial pain disorders.
+A common feature of these disorders is that they worsen at certain times of day.

-Professor Cader has shown that proteins known as cryptochromes that are involved in the regulation of the body's 24-hour circadian rhythm are also involved in the regulation of pain severity.
-In this project he sets out to advance understanding of how this regulation works, and how it could be targeted in order to reduce pain.
+Professor Cader has shown that proteins called cryptochromes, which help regulate the body's 24-hour circadian rhythm, are also involved in the regulation of pain severity.
+In this project he aims to advance understanding of how this regulation works, and how it could be targeted to reduce pain.

 Background

-An estimated 20 million people in the UK are affected by a headache or facial pain disorder, two in five adults.
+An estimated 20 million people in the UK have a headache or facial pain disorder, two in five adults.

 Many patients with these disorders remain insufficiently treated, despite currently available treatments.
-For a substantial group of patients there are no meaningful treatments at all.
-This leads to a considerable burden of pain, suffering and disability for the individual and very often this will continue over many years.
+For a substantial number of patients, no effective treatments exist.
+This leads to a considerable burden of pain, suffering and disability for the individual.

-Work by Professor Cader and colleagues has identified powerful time-keeping mechanisms present in pain nerves that could be harnessed to help reduce headache and pain.
-This approach is different to any current treatments and, because it uses the body’s own mechanism, could have the potential to be both safe and more effective than other approaches at reducing headache/pain severity and associated disability.
+Professor Cader and colleagues have identified powerful time-keeping mechanisms present in pain nerves that could be harnessed to help reduce headache and pain.
+This approach differs from any current treatments and, because it uses the body’s own natural mechanisms, could be both safer and more effective than other approaches at reducing headache/pain severity and associated disability.

 Targeting the molecular clock to treat headache and facial pain

-Cells have a time-keeping mechanism that ensures that they are functioning in the right way at different times over the day and night.
-This mechanism is a molecular clock that has a 24-hour rhythm.
+Cells have a time-keeping mechanism that ensures that they function in the right way at different times of day and night.
+This mechanism is a molecular clock with a 24-hour rhythm.
 A group of proteins called the cryptochromes play a key role in the maintenance of this rhythm.

-Our sensitivity to pain is also governed by these daily rhythms so that pain conditions often worsen at a particular time of day.
+Our sensitivity to pain is also governed by these daily rhythms so that pain conditions often worsen at a certain time of day.

-From this starting point, they would like to find chemicals that can achieve the same effect on pain but without interfering with the clock.
-These chemicals could then lead to the development of new drugs, translating to a safe pain treatment.
-To get here, we need a better understanding of the clock mechanism.
+From this starting point, they want to find chemicals that can achieve the same effect on pain but without disrupting the clock.
+Such chemicals could lead to the development of new drugs, translating to a safe pain treatment.
+To get here, we need to understand the clock mechanism better.

 The team will use a technology called induced pluripotent stem cells (iPSC).
 These cells can be turned into any cell type in the human body, and in this project will be used to produce human pain nerve cells.
-This will enable them to study the activity of the cells' pain response mechanisms, how this activity changes between different timepoints, and which other proteins are involved.
+This will enable them to study the cells' pain response mechanisms, how this activity changes over time, and which other proteins are involved.

 This will give new insight into the mechanisms underlying the circadian rhythm of pain, and a possible new approach to treatment.